 12.7 The Institute is registered with a third-party provider for DBS checks and will ensure that a check is required prior to commencement of employment and then every three years thereafter whilst employed with the Institute.
+Dyson Technology Limited - Choose an item.

-12.8 The Institute will inform parents and guardians that it does not act in the place of a parent, through the provision of this policy and associated forms that power and authority are never misused.
+12.8 The Institute will inform parents and guardians that it does not act in the place of a parent, through the provision of this policy and associated forms